decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 ## Move non-linearly between two points

 While using the lerp method, you can make the movement speed non-linear.
-In the previous example we increment the fraction by a given amount each frame, but we could also use a mathematical function to increase the number exponentially or in other measures that give you a different movement pace.
+In the previous example we increment the lerp amount by a given amount each frame, but we could also use a mathematical function to increase the number exponentially or in other measures that give you a different movement pace.

 You could also use a function that gives recurring results, like a sine function, to describe a movement that comes and goes.